partisiablockchain/dapp-playground/README.md

 and the [average salary contract](https://gitlab.com/partisiablockchain/language/example-contracts/-/tree/main/zk-average-salary?ref_type=heads) in a dev-container, where all the tooling for developing smart contracts for the Partisia Blockchain are installed.

+## Setup
+To interact with the Partisia Blockchain there are provided three new keys, A.pk, B.pk and C.pk in the .vscode folder.
+The created keys have been filled with 100.000.000 gas on the Testnet, as a part of the environment boot-up.

 ## Use for own contract development

 To use the environment to develop your own contracts, fork the repository.
 Now you can change the